GeorgeYT9769/cardabase-app/README.md

 ## 🔰 Getting Started

 1. Download official release.
-2. Locate the "Cardabase.apk" file (usually at Internal storage/Downloads folder).
+2. Locate the "Cardabase.apk" file (usually in the Internal storage/Downloads folder).
 3. Allow installing apps from unknown sources.
-4. Install it by clicking on the "Cardabase.apk" app and hitting "Install" button.
+4. Install it by clicking on the "Cardabase.apk" app and hitting the "Install" button.
 - Note: If any error occurred while installing the app, please open a new issue.

 ## ❗ Acknowledgments